Counselling

 Workshops for Students and Staff

-We offer workshops to students and members of staff throughout the year.
-These are facilitated by experienced qualified counsellors from the University Counselling Service.
+The Counselling Service offers psycho-educational workshops to students and members of staff throughout the year.
+These are facilitated by experienced, qualified counsellors from the University Counselling Service.
+Details of upcoming workshops will be listed below.

 In Crisis